WWIN-FM

-WWIN-FM (95.9 FM) is an urban adult contemporary radio station in Baltimore owned by Urban One.
+WWIN-FM (95.9 FM) is an urban adult contemporary radio station in the Baltimore metro owned by Urban One.
 It is known as "Magic 95.9", playing a variety of urban adult contemporary music from the 1960s to present.
 Its transmitter is located along I-695 in Hawkins Point near Curtis Bay (officially Glen Burnie, Maryland), and its studios are located in Gwynn Oak (they were previously located at Cathy Hughes Plaza in downtown Baltimore).